 Last but not least, by creating education webinars, you can share your industry expertise with your audience and perhaps even create a community who will crave new content.

-If you need some inspiration, check out how Hubspot created their own academy using high-quality training courses and webinars to educate their customers.
+If you need some inspiration, check out how we at VCC Live created our own academy using high-quality training courses to educate our audience, both customers and anyone interested in this topic.

 So, as you can see, using video for customer service purposes has plenty of potential.
 Video is a great channel for helping create personalization for your customer service and build relationships with your customers, potentially reducing the time they spend looking for answers to their questions, and highlighting your organizations commitment to innovation.